Skip to content

 2. Add encrypted secrets

-Encrypt your secret values to the quorum's public key and place them in your repository:
+Encrypt values from a shell-compatible .env file to the quorum's public key and place the encrypted .asc files in your repository:

 .caution/